seed-labs/project-guide/CONTRIBUTING.md

 - **CTFizing SEED labs**.
 Turning some of the SEED labs into CTF (Capture the Flag) style.
 We have been experimenting with this idea for a few years, and that is a good direction to pursue.
 We need to develop a CTF platform for SEED labs.

-- **Internet Simulator**.
-Developing the Internet Simulator for cybersecurity education.
-This is a separate project that we have been working on for almost 2 years, and when we release the first version, we will open-source it, so everybody is welcome to join.

-- **Other Simulators**.
-We have several types of simulators in mind, including simulator for IoT networks, vehicle network (CAN bus), Blockchain, smart grid, etc. The purposes for these simulators are cybersecurity education.
+- **Simulators**.
+Developing various simulators that can be used for *cybersecurity education*.
+We have several types of simulators in mind, including Internet Simulator and simulators for IoT networks, vehicle network (CAN bus), Blockchain, smart grid, etc. Each of these simulators will be a standalone project.

 - **Translation**.
 Translating the SEED labs to other languages.